hungdao-testing/amazonweb/Readme.md

 1. Login with valid account

-- [:exclamation:Issue] Due to the security reason, Amazon forces customer provide OTP code once logging.
-Besides, we don't know which accounts should be used to run the script, so we could not access to email to catch OTP.
-(On-going fixing this issue)
+- [:mag:Analysis]  Due to the security reason, Amazon forces customer provide OTP code once logging.

-- [:white_check_mark:Solution] As the context of test, I would like to propose a temporary solution that is "displaying OTP screen" means user logs in successfully.
-In the future, we will enable Email API service (like Gmail API) to crawl inbox.
+- [:white_check_mark:Solution] Writing Email API function to grab latest email from Amazon by query `'in:inbox from:account-update@amazon.com'`, then using regex to extract OTP code `(One Time Password \(OTP\):)(.\d{6})/`

+  **Notes**: In this POC, I use Gmail as the main registration email to work with Amazon Web.

-2. Login with invalid account
+1. Login with invalid account

 - [:mag:Analysis] no email, no password, invalid credential.